Enter the Almanac weather trivia contest. New questions every season!

-We'll pose a weather question.
-You take a guess and see if you're correct.
+We pose a weather question.
+You guess an answer and see if you're correct.
 It's a fun way to learn about weather—and maybe even win a prize.

 Winter 2013 Trivia Contest

 Question: What is the one major reason that tornadoes do not touch down that often in big cities?

 Answer: If you picked any of these three reasons, your answer is correct: Plenty of wide open spaces for rotation to develop, vertical movement from thunderstorms, and a significant variation in both wind speed and direction within the thunderstorm or air mass.

 Congratulations to Kennedy Bennett who won a copy of The 2014 Old Farmer's Almanac!